ilaner/Migration_To_Panopto/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The program purpose is to move Hebrew University Jerusalem recording lectures database from StreamitUp to Panopto.
+The program purpose is migrating Hebrew University Jerusalem recording lectures database from StreamitUp to Panopto.

 In 2020, during COVID-19 pandemic, the Hebrew University changed it's recording company from StreamitUp to Panopto, and they had to move their archive as well.